sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ### Event detection
 1. The method of detection can be any.
 2. This can vary across events.
-3. The events could be reported at run time by the individual components, like orchagent, syncd.
+3. The events could be published at run time by the individual components, like orchagent, syncd.
 The code is updated to call the event-publish API.
 4. The events could be inferred indirectly from syslog messages.
-The rsyslog plugin could be an option for live reporting, which can parse syslog messages as they arrive and raise events for messages that indicate an event.
+The rsyslog plugin could be an option for live publishing, which can parse syslog messages as they arrive and raise events for messages that indicate an event.
 5. There can be multiple event detectors running under different scopes (host/containers), concurrently.

 ### Event local persistence